 The plate light is the next connection that needs to be made.
-This light is tied to the rear marker lights and taillights and will illuminate the license plate when the headlight switch is in the park light "ON" or headlight "ON" positions.
+This light is tied to the rear marker lights and tail lights and will illuminate the license plate when the headlight switch is in the park light "ON" or headlight "ON" positions.

-- BROWN: 18-gauge wire, printed [TAIL SECTION] #929 TAILLIGHT; this is a power wire for the left taillight, but also provides power for the license plate light function.
+- BROWN: 18 gauge wires, printed [TAIL SECTION] #929 >>TO TAIL LIGHTS>>, this is a power wire for the license plate light function.
 This wire has power anytime the headlight switch is in the park light ON or headlight ON positions.
-This wire, along with all the other wires and splice it is associated with, can be seen in the tail section schematics on pages 123 & 124. - In most cases, your license plate light will have a socket/bullet terminal connection.
+This wire, along with all the other wires and splice it is associated with, can be seen in the tail section schematics on pages 103 & 104. - In most cases, your license plate light will have a socket/bullet terminal connection.
 Insulated terminals have been provided in the parts kit to connect to these types of plate lights.
 You can cover the insulated terminal with heat shrink once connected to clean up the look of this connection since colored insulated terminals can often look out of place. - Your factory light socket must be re-used.
 Splice the Painless harness wires to the factory wires coming from your socket.